pburkholder/eponymous-principles/presentation.md

 ![inline](media/CloudFate.png)

 ^ 2 Weeks provisioning!
 Over budget
-^ Collapsed
+^ Collapsed under its own weight
-^ on to our tour of other laws:
+^ on to our tour of other laws.
+Likely familiar with:

 ---